About Jeff Pages

 Plight of the Tivinel, the fifth in the series, is now available through Zeus Publications in both print and e-book formats, and world-wide in print through Amazon.

-Rise of the Gomeral, the sixth and final book in the series, is nearing completion and is expected to be submitted for publication in early 2018.
+Rise of the Gomeral, the sixth and final book in the series, is finished and now available through Zeus Publications and Amazon.

 The Great North Walk